soopark0221/auction-gym/README.md

 ```

 A `results`-directory will be created, with a subdirectory per configuration file that was ran.
 This subdirectory will contain .csv-files with raw metrics, and .pdf-files with general visualisations.
-Other configuration files will generate results for greedy, dithering, and Thompson sampliong method.
+Other configuration files will generate results for greedy, dithering, and Thompson sampling method.